 Hi Everyone,

-The first escape in 1986 was unsuccessful; I got caught while I was swimming to the small boat.
+The first escape in 1986 was unsuccessful; I got caught while swimming to the small boat.
 As a result, I was put in jail for one year.
-I was 19 years old at that time.
-Until today, I am still trying to figure out how I could survive one year in jail.
-After I was released from jail, everyone had treated me like I was a criminal.
-I was afraid to go outside and meet people, I felt isolated and ashamed for no reason.
-Two years after the first escape in 1988, I tried to flee the country again and this time luckily, I could make to the small boat.
+I was 19 years old at that time and just a college student.
+The experience was traumatic.
+I still can’t fully comprehend how I survived that year in jail.
+After I was released, everyone treated me like I was a criminal.
+I was afraid to go outside and meet people, and I felt isolated and ashamed for no reason.
+The trauma stayed with me, making it difficult to connect with others.
+Two years after the first escape, in 1988, I tried to flee the country again.
+This time, luckily, I made it to the small boat.
 The following ten days tested my physical and mental resilience.
-The small boat did not carry enough water and food for a long trip so I was very hungry and thirsty.
-However, I knew so well at this time there was no going back.
-Either I would make it or die somewhere in the darkness of the Pacific Ocean.
+The small boat didn’t carry enough water or food for the long journey, so I was very hungry and thirsty.
+However, I knew so well by that time that there was no going back.
+Either I would make it, or die somewhere in the darkness of the Pacific Ocean.

 Thank God!
-We finally arrived at the small island in the Philippines and were transferred to the Vietnamese Refugee Camp shortly after that.
-Two years in the refugee camp was a turning point of my life.
-I had met so many people; some of them arrived without their children or husbands and wives; some of them are young women who were raped repeatedly by Thai pirates and committed suicide in the hospital.
-I could not understand why the world was so cruel to them and what did they do to deserve that?
-Feeling helpless, I volunteered to work in the hospital so that I would have a chance to take care of my people.
-I did everything that I could from changing the bed, feeding injured patients to an interpreter.
-Although we had never met before, we somehow felt like we were in the same family.
-We needed to take care of each other and survive while waiting for our chances to be interviewed and accepted by a third country.
+We finally arrived at a small island in the Philippines and were transferred to a Vietnamese Refugee Camp shortly after that.
+Two years in the refugee camp were a turning point in my life.
+I met so many people—some of them arrived without their children or husbands and wives.
+Some were young women who had been raped repeatedly by Thai pirates and later committed suicide in the hospital.
+I could not understand why the world was so cruel to them, and what they had done to deserve that.
+Feeling helpless, I volunteered to work in the hospital so I could take care of my people.
+I did everything I could, from changing beds and feeding injured patients to acting as an interpreter.
+Even though we had never met before, we somehow felt like family.
+We needed to take care of each other and survive while waiting for our chance to be interviewed and accepted by a third country.

-Writing about me for this blog helps me to know more about myself and remind me what my strengths and weakness are as well what I value the most.
-In addition, I come to know that we all are human.
-We do have to face some struggles in life.
-Although each of us took a different journey, in the end we got to know who we truly are and what has shaped our unique characters.
+Writing about myself for this blog has helped me learn more about who I am and reminded me of my strengths and weaknesses, as well as what I value most.
+I’ve also realized that we are all human.
+We must face struggles in life.
+Although each of us has taken a different journey, in the end, we come to know who we truly are and what has shaped our unique characters.

 Hoang Nguyen